 Pioneer DJ undoubtedly reigns supreme in the realm of DJ hardware.
 But it has the software to boot.
 Rekordbox DJ claims it has the “lowest latency in the business.”
 No small feat, and especially important for live mixing.
 It’s also impressive considering how many features Pioneer DJ packed into their DJ software, including key shift, track suggestion, related track view, auto mix, and more.
 The program’s lighting mode makes light show integration simple, and its USB and smartphone compatibility gives users loads of freedom.
 On its site, Pioneer DJ even shows you which of its controllers are compatible with Rekordbox DJ (a lot).
 And since most professional DJs will end up purchasing Pioneer hardware, picking up its software makes a lot of sense.

 In the end, the best live DJs are defined by their creative choices, unique style, and spontaneity.
 Whatever hardware or software you use, no particular music production laptop or program can determine these essential qualities, only enhance them.
-In other words, if you aspire to become a DJ, learn the basics first and become comfortable with your approach.
+In other words, if you aspire to become a DJ, learn the basics first, find your first DJ turntable and become comfortable with your approach.
 As you improve, move on to more advanced equipment.
 All the programs listed here will give you the tools you need to start DJing.
 Now, get spinning!